The Way It Is:

 Lack of education is one of the most difficult barricades for women to overcome.
-The need for education can hold women back from pursuing a life of their own, leaving the default purpose to be mere family makers.
+The need for education can prevent women from pursuing a life of their own.

 On the flip side, The Western female population has the luxury of being encouraged by their societies to have high achievements in school.
 They are able to apply their brain skills in order to excel in school, proceeding to any career of their choosing.
 10% more females graduate university with job offers than males.
 It is here that we are able to see how the world could be thriving with educationally powerful women.
 An educated woman is a force to be reckoned with.